A not-so-strange term coming from somewhere: The model example revisited

-The inequality~\eqref{example-liminf} we have proved in the first step shows that the right-hand side remains bounded as~$\eps\to 0$.
-By Lemma~\ref{lemma:V-limit} and up to extraction of a (non-relabelled) subsequence, the functions~$z_{\eps,\kappa}$ converge pointwise almost everywhere and weakly in~$H^1(U\setminus\overline{D})$ for each bounded open~$U\subseteq\R^n$ to a function~$z\in V$, which satisfies~$z(\infty) = v_*(\kappa)$ and
+The inequality~\eqref{example-limsup} we have proved in the first step shows that the right-hand side remains bounded as~$\eps\to 0$.
+By Lemma~\ref{lemma:V-limit} and Remark~\ref{rk:assumePoincare} (and up to extraction of a non-relabelled subsequence), the functions~$z_{\eps,\kappa}$ converge pointwise almost everywhere and weakly in~$H^1(U\setminus\overline{D})$ for each bounded open~$U\subseteq\R^n$ to a function~$z\in V$, which satisfies~$z(\infty) = v_*(\kappa)$ (because of~\eqref{example-liminf-average}) and

 Since the trace operator~$H^1(U\setminus\overline{D})\to H^{1/2}(\partial D)\hookrightarrow L^2(\partial D)$ is compact, we have